 FCMG was founded in 1958 to give the first amateur performance of Benjamin Britten’s Noye’s Fludde, and for most of its life has been the most celebrated children’s choir of its kind in the UK.
 Since its formation it has pursued an ongoing commitment to the commissioning of new music for children’s voices.
 Composers who have written for the group include Brian Chapple, Malcolm Williamson, Sir Peter Maxwell Davies, Alex Roth, Piers Halliwell, Christopher Gunning, Malcolm Singer, Joanna Forbes L’Estrange and Alexander L’Estrange, and Alastair Putt.

-FCMG is regularly invited to supply the children’s chorus for major choral works, performing frequently with the London Symphony Orchestra, BBC Symphony Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra, and Crouch End Festival Chorus, under conductors including Kurt Masur, Matthias Bamert, André Previn, Vladimir Ashkenazy and our president Sir Colin Davis.
+FCMG is regularly invited to take part in major choral works, performing frequently with the London Symphony Orchestra, BBC Symphony Orchestra, Royal Philharmonic Orchestra, London Philharmonic Orchestra, and Crouch End Festival Chorus, under conductors including Kurt Masur, Matthias Bamert, André Previn, Vladimir Ashkenazy, Marin Alsop, Mark Wigglesworth and our president Martyn Brabbins.

-Recent FCMG appearances at the BBC Promenade Concerts in the Royal Albert Hall, London include Weill’s Propheten (1998); Nielsen’s Springtime in Fünen (1999); Alex Roth’s Earth and Sky (2000) with Joanna McGregor, Britten’s War Requiem (2004), Beethoven’s 9th Symphony (2005), Sir Peter Maxwell Davies’ A Little Birthday Music for the Queen’s 80th Birthday in 2006 and Berlioz Damnation of Faust (2008).
+FCMG appearances at the BBC Promenade Concerts in the Royal Albert Hall, London include Weill’s Propheten (1998); Nielsen’s Springtime in Fünen (1999); Alex Roth’s Earth and Sky (2000) with Joanna McGregor, Britten’s War Requiem (2004), Beethoven’s 9th Symphony (2005), Sir Peter Maxwell Davies’ A Little Birthday Music for the Queen’s 80th Birthday (2006), and Berlioz Damnation of Faust (2008).
 More recently at the BBC Proms FCMG singers have performed Mendelssohn’s A Midsummer Night’s Dream with the BBC Scottish Symphony Orchestra at the Royal Albert Hall (2016) and they joined the Ten Pieces Children’s Choir, for the Ten Pieces Prom, as well as conductor Kazushi Ono, the BBC Symphony Orchestra and the New London Children’s Choir for the European premiere of ‘Hibiki’ by Mark-Anthony Turnage (2017).

-In stark contrast, singers from FCMG performed live with Madonna at the Live Earth concert at the new Wembly Stadium in 2007
+In stark contrast, singers from FCMG performed live with Madonna at the Live Earth concert at the new Wembley Stadium in 2007.

 Many FCMG children have had the opportunity to sing with the English National Opera, the Royal Opera, the National Theatre, the Royal Shakespeare Company and English National Ballet (for whom FCMG provided the “Snowflake Chorus” for the annual Nutcracker for many years), as well as at opera houses abroad.